Mesa 3 Android stuck during boot

 System Update Failed to Complete

 When a system update is available, it may include a firmware update that will install while an external power supply is attached after the system update is complete and the unit has rebooted.
 While the firmware (EC - Embedded Controller) is updating, the red power/charging light as well as the hardware Power button will not work.
 This can take 2 to 3 minutes to complete.
-If a firmware update is interrupted (e.g. the external power is removed while updating), the unit can get stuck at a BIOS/Boot menu or a blank black screen.
+If a firmware update is interrupted (e.g. the external power is removed while updating), the unit can get stuck at a BIOS/Boot menu or at a blank black screen (as if the unit is no longer powering on).

-If this has occurred, attach an external power supply to the charging port and then attach a powered USB-C cable, in that order.
+If this has occurred, attach an external power supply to the charging port and then attach a powered USB-C cable at the same time for only a second or two, in that order.
 If that does not revive the unit, then follow the steps below.

 - Remove the cables.